dahimbis/dahimbis/README.md

 ### ✨ What Excites Me

-- 🤖 **Agentic AI** — Building AI agents that don't just answer questions, but takes action.
+- 🤖 **Agentic AI:** Building AI agents that don't just answer questions, but takes action.
-- ⚡ **Automation** — If it's repetitive, it should be scripted
+- ⚡ **Automation:** If it's repetitive, it should be scripted
-- 🔧 **Data Engineering** — The unsung hero of every great ML project
+- 🔧 **Data Engineering:** The unsung hero of every great ML project
-- 🤯 **Machine Learning, Deep Learning, and RL** — Helping machines learn without taking over the world (yet).
+- 🤯 **Machine Learning, Deep Learning, and RL:** Helping machines learn without taking over the world (yet).

 **Current Interests or Roles:**